 The SPOT software allows you to view real-time black and white or color previews of your specimens - i.e., your potential image captures.
 Using the Live Image preview, you can scan, zoom, focus, and frame images so that they are optimally adjusted for the image capture.
-After focusing and positioning the image, you can then capture it using one of two options:
+After focusing and positioning the image, you can then capture it using one of five options, generating one of three types of images: